 Early History of the Hoottane family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoottane research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottane History in all our PDF Extended History products and printed products wherever possible.

 Hoottane Spelling Variations